hrishibawane/ipfs-pastebin/README.md

 Check out: [https://ipfs-pastebin.herokuapp.com/](https://ipfs-pastebin.herokuapp.com/)

 Key Points:
-- Works same as pastebin (copy-paste your content and share the generated key with whom you want to share the content)
+- Works same as pastebin (copy-paste your content and share the generated key from url with whom you want to share the content)
 - Significantly faster
 - No data loss